Buffy: I'd feel like killing myself.

 - Real Men Can Cook: Only he's not a real man.

-- Reset Button: A line at the beginning implies the Order Of Taraka (from the previous episode) simply backed off (three were killed over the previous two episodes, but most are presumably still out there).
+- Reset Button: Despite their supposedly implacable nature, a line at the beginning implies the Order Of Taraka (from the previous episode) simply backed off (three were killed over the previous two episodes, but most are presumably still out there).

 - Handwave: Spike is (temporarily) out of the picture, so presumably there's no longer a bounty being offered.
 According to Angel the "contract is off."